passagemath/passagemath/README.md

             $ cd passagemath

-    - [Windows] The Sage source tree contains symbolic links, and the build will not work if Windows line endings rather than UNIX line endings are used.
+    - [Windows] The passagemath source tree contains symbolic links, and the build will not work if Windows line endings rather than UNIX line endings are used.